data-pup/lisp-webterpreter/README.md

 This project is a C# implementation of a LISP interpreter, built using .NET Core 2.0.

+A public Gist for collaborative work on this repository can be found [here.](https://gist.github.com/dbkvn/8636891f16ccff81149e277ea6cb2363)

 ## InterpreterCore/

 This is the core logic module for the interpreter application.
 This project